 - Approximately 20 minutes for an empty 12 liter tank filled to 200 bar

 - Additional fill whips are available, but it’s recommended that no more than two tanks are filled at once.
-Overall fill time will not be changed.
+Overall fill times do not change

 - Each model comes with the option for an automatic condensate drain.